Tim55667757/AVStockParser/README.md

                         with pre-define interval.
 More examples:
                         https://www.alphavantage.co/documentation/
   --interval INTERVAL   Option: '1min', '5min', '15min', '30min' or '60min'.
-                        This is intraday time period used only with --period='TIME_SERIES_INTRADAY' key.
+                        This is intraday period used only with --period='TIME_SERIES_INTRADAY' key.
 Default: '60min'
                         means that api returns stock history with 60 min interval.